Skip to main content

 This is also a great time to consider whether your privacy settings reflect your current social media usage.
 Reviewing your settings can help ensure that you’re in control of how your information is shared, and with whom.

-3. Update your Devices.
+3. Update your devices

 Do you have apps on your smartphone, tablet or computer that you no longer use?
 Are there automatic renewals or updates scheduled for subscriptions you don’t want anymore?
 Are you sharing your location with apps in the background … but in fact don’t want others to have that information?